 What is the difference between food handlers working for restaurants and food handlers working for non-restaurants?

-Food handlers working for restaurants are required to receive training from an ANSI-approved provider.
-Food handlers working for non-restaurants are not required to get it from an ANSI-approved provider, but must still be able to provide proof of training upon request by the health department.
+Food handlers working for restaurants are required to receive training from an ANAB-Accredited provider, such as Premier Food Safety.
+Food handlers working for non-restaurants are not required to get it from an ANAB-Accredited provider, but must still be able to provide proof of training upon request by the health department.

-What type of Food Handler training is available and valid for food handlers working in restaurants?
+What type of Illinois Food Handler training is available and valid for food handlers working in restaurants?

 Online, computer, classroom, live trainings, remote trainers, and certified food service sanitation managers are all valid training options.
-Food handlers working in restaurants must receive their food handler training from a program approved by the American National Standards Institute (ANSI).
+Food handlers working in restaurants must receive their food handler training from a program approved by the American National Standards Institute (ANSI) National Accreditation Board (ANAB).
 Training offered by approved local health departments, or businesses administering their own internal programs are also considered valid training options.